kimkulling/kims_brain_dump/blog/eng/developer_jornal/dev_log.md

 # My developer journal
+## 06-11-2025
+- I played a little bit with the debug renderer in the OSRE.
+As usual I was not able to concentrate on a dedicated fix ... in the beginning.
+At the end I recognized: I introduced a render path interface, I used it to implement the Cancas-renderer.
+But I missed the point when any kind of instance or service iterates through all the different renderpaths to ensure that their rendering gets performed during the frame update.
+  I guess I need to add this.

+## 06-10-2025
+- The documentation for the Asset-Importer-b got an update to **v6.0.2**

 ## 06-09-2025
 - I prepared the installer for the Asset-Importer-SDK. it is now available on itchi.io.